aerogo/api/README.md

 ### POST /api/movie/:id

 Writes new data to the object with the given ID.
 The data needs to be a JSON-formatted `map[string]interface{}` where each key stands for a [path to a field](https://github.com/aerogo/mirror#getproperty) of this object.
 The data type needs to implement the [Editable](Editable.go) interface.
+Editable fields must be whitelisted with the tag `editable` using the value `true`.

 Example request: